-13 Common Ferns Of The Pacific Northwest (With Pics)
+13 Common Native Ferns Of Washington & Oregon (With Pics)

 Before I moved to the Pacific Northwest I always imagine that it was just full of pine trees.